brioche-dev/setup-brioche/README.md

       - name: Setup Brioche
         uses: brioche-dev/setup-brioche@v1
         with:
-          version: "v0.1.5"  # Optional, specify a version or a release channel
+          version: "stable" # Optional, specify a version or a release channel
-          install-dir: '/custom/install/path'  # Optional, specify a custom installation path

       - name: Verify Brioche installation
         run: brioche --version  # Check that Brioche is available